Thanksgiving Salad with Cinnamon Cider Vinaigrette

 Cider Cinnamon Vinaigrette

 This particular salad dressing is a fall-inspired twist on my favorite maple balsamic vinaigrette.
-I swap balsamic vinegar for apple cider vinegar & add the littlest dash of ground cinnamon for a kiss of warmth.
-The result is a salad dressing that’s tangy, sweet, caramelly, & warm all at once – it tastes just like fall!
+I swap balsamic vinegar for apple cider vinegar and add the littlest dash of ground cinnamon for a kiss of warmth.

-Prepping & Massaging Kale for Salad
+Prepping and Massaging Kale for Salad

-Kale is one of my favorite greens, especially for a nutrient-dense salad.
-If you’ve tried it before & haven’t liked it, chances are it wasn’t prepared properly – it needs a little bit of TLC to ensure it’s nice & tender!
-Some kale salad tips & tricks to keep in mind:

-How to massage kale. ⇢ A quick massage helps break down kale’s tough, fibrous texture, making it easier to chew.
+If you’ve tried it before and haven’t liked it, chances are it wasn’t prepared properly – it needs a little bit of TLC to ensure it’s nice and tender!
+A quick massage helps break down kale’s tough, fibrous texture, making it easier to chew.
 This tiny step makes a HUGE difference in the texture of your greens.

-Place the shredded kale in a large bowl, drizzle some of the prepared cider cinnamon vinaigrette over top, & season with a good pinch of coarse salt.
-Use your hands to really work the vinaigrette into the kale, until it softens & turns vibrantly green.
+Place the shredded kale in a large bowl, drizzle some of the prepared vinaigrette over top, and season with a good pinch of coarse salt.
+Use your hands to really work the vinaigrette into the kale, until it softens and turns vibrantly green.
+For more details check out our full guide to massaging kale!

 Meal Prep Tip!

 One of the reasons I love this Thanksgiving Salad so much is that it holds really beautifully once it’s dressed.
-Since kale is such a hearty green & it doesn’t use delicate ingredients like fresh apples or pears, this Thanksgiving Salad can be assembled a few hours ahead of time.
-It also travels really well, so feel free to assemble the entire salad ahead of time & ring the doorbell with your beautiful, festive, show-stopping salad in hand!
+Since kale is such a hearty green and it doesn’t use delicate ingredients like fresh apples or pears, this Thanksgiving Salad can be assembled a few hours ahead of time.
+It also travels really well, so feel free to assemble the entire salad ahead of time and ring the doorbell with your beautiful, festive, show-stopping salad in hand!

 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations! ♡ Happy cooking!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations! ♡ Happy cooking!

 Print